Probiotic supplements are blends of millions of different microorganisms that benefit your digestive system and immunity.

 We’ll get to this, along with the benefits, possible side effects, and details on how to take probiotics.

-First, we’ve ranked the best probiotic supplements of 2017, according to price, product quality, and customer reviews.
+First, we’ve ranked the best probiotic supplements, according to price, product quality, and customer reviews.

-So what’s the overall best probiotic supplement of 2017?
+So what’s the overall best probiotic supplement in 2020?

 Did someone say 40 billion?
 That’s right.